-- Water: It is the most important thing to consider, as it is the most valuable asset.
+- Water: It is the most important thing to consider.
 While living off the grid in the desert is perfectly doable, you will need to be clear on what you will need to ensure your access to water all year round.
 You also need to think about what you’ll do when some of these water sources will get cut off… so the more water sources the better.

-- Cost: The main goal of living off-grid is to be independent, this means that you will not want to go into debt.
+- Cost: The main goal of living off-grid is to be independent.
+This means you don’t want to go into debt.
 Finding the right land at the right cost is essential for a successful off-grid life and it being cost effective will put you a step ahead of everyone else in an SHTF situation.

 - Community: This point is a little controversial since a lot of people looking to drop off-grid are looking for solitude; it is always useful to have like-minded people around you as a support system if TSHTF.

 Taking those elements and the laws of the land into consideration here are the best U.S States to live off the grid (in no particular order):

 This is probably the most popular state to go off the grid.
 It is large, filled with natural beauty and isolated.
 A dream comes true!
 There are some downsides to living off the grid in Alaska, which need to be discussed before moving there.

 First, we need to talk about the weather.
 It is not news that Alaska is exceptionally cold, but if you’re used to the mild weather, then it is likely that you are unable to grasp just how cold Alaska can get.

 In certain areas of Alaska, namely the north, the temperature can get below -65°F, the average temperature is 37°F though which is still quite manageable.
 You have to be able to adjust yourself, your lifestyle, your garden and your livestock to this kind of weather.
 Average annual snowfall is 74 inches, and precipitation is 16.57 inches, so water is not an issue here.